Shunta Tanaka (footballer): Club career

 Tanaka was born in Osaka Prefecture on May 26, 1997.
 In May 2019, when he was an Osaka University of Health and Sport Sciences student, J1 League club Hokkaido Consadole Sapporo announced that signed a contract with Tanaka from the 2020 season.

+In December 2023, it was announced that Tanaka would be moving to J1 League club Cerezo Osaka ahead of the 2024 season.

 National team career

 In December 2019, when Tanaka was an Osaka University of Health and Sport Sciences student, he was selected Japan national team for 2019 EAFF E-1 Football Championship.
 At this tournament, he debuted as center back against Hong Kong on December 14.